Ancurio/mkxp/README.md

 ## Building

 mkxp employs Qt's qmake build system, so you'll need to install that beforehand.
-After cloning mkxp, run one of the above qmake calls, or simply `qmake` to select the default backend (currently MRI), then `make`.
+After cloning mkxp, run one of the above qmake calls, or simply `qmake` to select the default binding (currently MRI), then `make`.

 ## Configuration